-The Music Department and Theatre Arts Department offer a wide variety of opportunities for involvement by students, both as participants and as spectators.
+The Music Department offers a wide variety of opportunities for involvement by students, both as participants and as spectators.
 The Symphonic Band and University Singers are open to all students without audition.
 Meistersingers, Orchestra, Music Theater, Jazz Band, and other ensembles are open to students by audition.
 The Opera Theatre and Summer Music Theatre are open to students and community people by audition.
 Academic credit is available for most of these groups and activities.
+All student musical groups perform regularly on the campus and most participate in a tour each spring.
+The Faculty Artist Series is scheduled for the third Friday of each month.